mxiamxia/aws-apm-action/README.md

 Next, create a new IAM policy with the required permissions for this GitHub Action.
 See the [Required Permissions](#required-permissions) section below for more details.

-Finally, create an IAM Role via the AWS Management Console with the following trust policy:
+Finally, create an IAM Role via the AWS Management Console with the following trust policy template:

 ```
 {